 Alternatively, if you’re looking for quotes that are tailored to your precise needs, heading to LendingTree could be the solution, where the lenders come to you after you’ve filled in a few simple details.
 And, for true peace of mind when you’re on the road, it may be prudent to check out the best roadside assistance services too, particularly for those buying second-hand.

-1. LightStream Auto Loans: Best overall
+1. LightStream Auto Loans: Best auto loan service 2021

-- Read the review: LightStream
+- Read our LightStream review

 2. Capital One Auto Loans: Best customer service

-- Read the review: Capital One
+- Read our Capital One review

 3. Alliant Credit Union Auto Loans: Best for low APR

-- Read the review: Alliant Credit Union review
+- Read our Alliant Credit Union review

 4. Bank of America Auto Loans: Best for fast and efficient approvals

-- Read the review: Bank of America review
+- Read our Bank of America review

-- Read the review: U.S. Bank review
+- Read our U.S. Bank review

-6. Ally Auto Loans: Best for value added extras
+6. Ally Auto Loans: Best for extras

-- Read the review: Ally
+- Read our Ally review

 7. Wells Fargo Auto Loans: Best for low credit scores

-- Read the review: Wells Fargo
+- Read our Wells Fargo review

 How do auto loans work?

 Most auto loans are simple interest loans that are secured against the vehicle.
 The majority of auto loans are structured so the monthly repayments at the start of the loan you pay high amounts of interest (the fee you are paying the lender) and slowly shifts to repayment of the principal (the amount you borrow) the closer to the end of the term the loan gets.
 Auto loan terms usually varying between 36 and 72 months.

 Longer loan term mean smaller repayments but usually results in a bigger over all cost and repayment.
 You can get auto loans with bad credit, but this will affect the rate of the loan.
 As there is a higher risk, you will have a higher repayment on the loan.
 Auto loans are available through dealerships, banks, online services, or via credit unions.